CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/custom-query-manager/overview.md

 ## Enabling the Option

-1. Go to[Custom Configuration](../../../../custom-configuration/overview.md), Manager tab.
+1. Go to [Custom Configuration](../../../../custom-configuration/overview.md), Manager tab.
 2. Check the Enable Custom Query Manager checkbox.
 3. Choose a required transaction from a drop-down list and click Load.
 4. Checking **Use default query** option blocks the creation/editing of a query and the default query is used: